Iowa

 Iowa Data Privacy Laws: ICDPA Consumer Rights Guide (2026)

-Iowa has two primary data privacy statutes that residents and businesses should understand.
-The Iowa Consumer Data Protection Act (ICDPA), found in Iowa Code Chapter 715D, establishes comprehensive consumer rights over personal data.
-The state's data breach notification law, Iowa Code Chapter 715C, requires businesses to notify individuals when their personal information is compromised.
+Iowa has two primary data privacy statutes that residents and businesses need to understand.
+The Iowa Consumer Data Protection Act (ICDPA), found in Iowa Code Chapter 715D, establishes comprehensive consumer rights over personal data held by covered businesses.
+The state's data breach notification law, Iowa Code Chapter 715C, requires notification when personal information is compromised.

 What Is the Iowa Consumer Data Protection Act (ICDPA)?

 The ICDPA is Iowa's comprehensive consumer data privacy law.
-It was enacted through Senate File 262, which the Iowa Senate and House passed unanimously.
-Governor Kim Reynolds signed the bill into law on March 28, 2023.
-The law became effective on January 1, 2025, giving businesses roughly 21 months to prepare for compliance.
+Senate File 262 passed the Iowa Senate and House unanimously.
+Governor Kim Reynolds signed it into law on March 28, 2023.
+The law became effective on January 1, 2025, giving businesses roughly 21 months to prepare.

 Iowa became the sixth state in the United States to adopt a comprehensive data privacy law, following California, Virginia, Colorado, Connecticut, and Utah.
 The ICDPA is codified in Iowa Code Chapter 715D, within Title XVI (Criminal Law and Procedure).

 Legal analysts have described the ICDPA as one of the most business-friendly comprehensive privacy laws among the states.
-It closely resembles the Utah Consumer Privacy Act and the Virginia Consumer Data Protection Act in its scope and approach.
+It closely resembles the Utah Consumer Privacy Act and the Virginia Consumer Data Protection Act in scope and approach, with meaningful reductions in compliance burden compared to California's CCPA/CPRA and Colorado's CPA.

 Who Does the ICDPA Apply To?